Set and Track Sales Goals for your team

 - Goals can be divided into up to 2 periods, generally a short-term for activity-related goals and a long-term for business goals.

-Tracking Sales Goals for every sales rep
+Tracking Sales Goals for Each Sales Rep

-- How to design the perfect sales process
+- Designing the perfect sales process

-- How to define key actions
+- Defining key actions

 - Setting up a plan to achieve your targets